kaeraali-flutterint/docker-amazonlinux2023-ansible/README.md

 ## How to build

-This image is only built when PRs are merged.
+This image is built weekly or when PRs are merged.
 If you need to build the image on your own locally:

 1. `docker build -t docker-amazonlinux2023-ansible .`